MongoExpUser/UNEPO-Stack-On-AWS-EC2-with-AWS-SDK-JS/README.md

 Deploys Ubuntu, NodeJS, ExpressJS and PostgreSQL (UNEPO) Stack on AWS EC2 with AWS SDK for JavaScript/NodeJS V2.
 </strong>
 <br><br>
-The  script deploys/create or delete the following specific resources and software:
+The  script deploys/creates or deletes the following specific resources and software:

 1) AWS EC2 instance(s) with Ubuntu 22.04 LTS OS